 [Flatpak Repo] Title=Sample Repository Url=https://example.org/flatpak/repo Homepage=https://example.org/flatpak Comment=Sample Flatpak repository signed with Ed25519 Description=This Flatpak repository provides applications signed with Ed25519 Icon=https://example.org/flatpak/icon.svg SignatureKey=B3a86SmB+sby/N5onaxTXjK1OEAbZOI2fsdr3kKD+KE=

-One convenient way to distribute single flatpak applications is to use .flatpakref files.
+One way to make installing a single flatpak application from a repository convenient is to use .flatpakref files.
 Those files include all necessary information for flatpak to be able to install and update the application.

 Exactly as it is done with with